Law student Tyler Akers, who joined Legal Aid Services of Oklahoma last summer, was excited when he first learned about RSLC.

 Information for LSC Grantees

-In November or December of each year LSC announces the host site application process for the Rural Summer Legal Corps.
+In October of each year, LSC announces the host site application process for the Rural Summer Legal Corps.
 LSC-funded civil legal aid organizations are invited to submit a project proposal that will leverage the talent and enthusiasm of a law student in support of your direct legal services, outreach, education, and capacity-building initiatives.

 Host site eligibility is limited to LSC-funded civil legal aid organizations (grantees).
 The LSC grantee applies to LSC for a law student or students and receives the student’s stipend to dispense at a later date.
 The grantee agrees to supervise the law student(s) for the 8-10 week program and to ensure that the law student(s) is contributing to service delivery to eligible clients in rural locations.